jhebkv/SA-MP-Client-Switcher/README.md

 >    - b) To change client Only:
 >      - Go to Option > Check then uncheck restore on exit.
 >      - Client Settings > Select SAMP Version Click OK.
+>      - Or simply Click on dropdownlist on main window (v1.0.1.1) then select version.
 >      - Exit the program, then launch samp.exe

 ---------------------------------------------